by Esme Addison

-The river is long, the longest in Poland and after days of languidly swimming down the waterway, she found an area that she loved and wanted to make her new home.
+The Vistula river is long, the longest in Poland and after days of languidly swimming down the waterway, the mermaid found an area that she loved and wanted to make her new home.
 This area, then only a village would eventually become Warsaw.

 She spent her days sunning herself on large rocks in the river and sometimes on its banks.
 She amused herself by singing songs of her people and, because she was kind and compassionate, releasing fish from nets whenever she heard their cries for help.